Wake-induced response of vibro-impacting systems: Bifurcation analysis

 In Fig. \ref{fig 2}, the amplitude response when the barrier is placed at $\sigma_{impact} = -0.150298$ with varying reduced velocity is shown. $\sigma_{impact}$ corresponds to the grazing boundary when $U_r = 25$.
 Note that an infinitesimal change in the critical $\sigma$ value may lead to a completely different orbit.
 Consequently, the value of $\sigma_{impact}$ is considered up to six significant digits.
 Fig. \ref{fig 2}(a) is the bifurcation diagram of structural displacement $y_0$ observed stroboscopically for varying reduced velocity ranging between $12 \leq U_r \leq 25.0$.
 The figure reveals the existence of period-adding cascades of orbits interspersed with bands of seemingly aperiodic responses.
 A zoomed section for the range $24.0 \leq U_r \leq 25.0$ is presented in Fig. \ref{fig 2}(b) for clarity.
 Figs. \ref{fig 2}(e) - \ref{fig 2}(h) show P2, P3, P4 and P8 orbits for $U_r = 16$, $19$, $21.5$ and $24.8$ respectively.
 The red dots highlight Poincar\'e points on $\Sigma$, which have been plotted in Fig. \ref{fig 2}(a) and Fig. \ref{fig 2}(b).
 In Fig. \ref{fig 2}(c), simulations from multiple initial states reveal the presence of coexisting P1 and P2 attractors.
 Although no aperiodic band is observed in this window, such bands appear and get subsequently wider with the addition of periods in the cascade.
 In Fig \ref{fig 2}(d) this aperiodic behaviour, as reflected in phase portrait, is shown for $U_r = 24.4$.

 The coexistence of P1 and P2 attractors in Fig. \ref{fig 2}(c) is further investigated by varying initial conditions while keeping $U_r$ and $\sigma$ fixed at $14.9$ and $-0.150298$, respectively.
 In Fig. \ref{fig 3}, the basins of attraction corresponding to P1 and P2 are shown.
+Results indicate that depending on the initial conditions, the steady-state orbits are either period one or two.

-The placement of barrier at $\sigma_{impact} = -0.150298$ in Figs. \ref{fig 2} and \ref{fig 3} corresponds to the maximum amplitude of oscillations when $U_r = 25.0$.
+Note that the placement of barrier at $\sigma_{impact} = -0.150298$ in Figs. \ref{fig 2} and \ref{fig 3} corresponds to the maximum amplitude of oscillations when $U_r = 25.0$.
 Thus, a barrier placed there would lead to grazing.
 A two-parameter bifurcation diagram is shown in Fig. \ref{fig 4}.
 The initial states $y(0)$, $\dot{y}(0)$, $x(0)$ and $\dot{x}(0)$ for these simulations were taken to be $0.0$, $0.0$, $0.0$ and $0.1$ respectively.
-The dynamics was observed on the Poincar\'e section $\Sigma$.
-The results are then color coded according to the periodicity for a given set of chosen parameters (i.e., $\sigma$ and $U_r$) post the transient cycles of $500$ impacts.
+The dynamics were observed on the Poincar\'e section $\Sigma$.
+The results are then colour-coded according to the periodicity for a given set of chosen parameters (i.e., $\sigma$ and $U_r$) post the transient cycles of $500$ impacts.
 Here, distinct regions of PN, aperiodic and no-impact {\it i.e,} P0 responses can be observed.
+Chaotic orbits were observed between various periodic orbits greater than one.